Villa Romana del Casale: History

-In the 5th and 6th centuries, the villa was fortified for defensive purposes by thickening the perimeter walls and closing of the arcades of the aqueduct to the baths.
-The villa was damaged and perhaps destroyed during the short domination of the Vandals between 469–78.
+In the fifth and sixth centuries, the villa was fortified for defensive purposes by thickening the perimeter walls and closing of the arcades of the aqueduct to the baths.
+The villa was damaged and perhaps, destroyed during the short invasion and domination by the Vandals between 469 and 478.
 The outbuildings remained in use, at least in part, during the Byzantine and Arab periods.
-The settlement was destroyed in 1160–1 during the reign of William I. The site was abandoned in the 12th century after a landslide covered the villa.
+The settlement was destroyed in 1160–1 during the reign of William I.

+The site was abandoned in the twelfth century after a landslide covered the villa.
 Survivors moved to the current location of Piazza Armerina.

-The villa was almost entirely forgotten, although some of the tallest parts of the remains were always visible above ground.
+Although some of the tallest parts of the remains of the villa remained visible above ground, it was almost entirely forgotten.
 The area was cultivated for crops.

-Early in the 19th century, pieces of mosaics and some columns were found.
+Early in the nineteenth century, pieces of mosaics and some columns were found.
 The first official archaeological excavations were carried out later in that century.

 The first professional excavations were made by Paolo Orsi in 1929, followed by the work of Giuseppe Cultrera in 1935–39.
-Major excavations took place in the period 1950–60 led by Gino Vinicio Gentili, after which a protective cover was built over the mosaics.
+Major excavations took place in the period 1950–60 that were led by Gino Vinicio Gentili, after which a protective cover was built for the mosaics.
 In the 1970s Andrea Carandini carried out excavations at the site.
 Work has continued to the present day by the University of Rome, La Sapienza.
-In 2004 a large mediaeval settlement of the 10–12th centuries was found.
-Since then further sumptuous rooms of the villa have also been revealed.
+In 2004 a large mediaeval settlement of the tenth–twelfth centuries was discovered.
+Since then, further sumptuous rooms of the villa have been revealed as well.